Acellera/acegen-open/README.md

 (such as MolOpt, GuacaMol, etc.) to automatically execute each task in the benchmark.
 For further details on MolScore, please refer to the [MolScore](https://github.com/MorganCThomas/MolScore) repository.

-Alternatively, users can define their own custom scoring functions and use them in the AceGen scripts by following the instructions in this [tutorial](tutorials/adding_custom_scoring_function.md).
+Alternatively, users can define their own custom scoring functions and use them in the ACEGEN scripts by following the instructions in this [tutorial](tutorials/adding_custom_scoring_function.md).

 ---